ricomariani/CG-SQL-author/docs/user_guide/16_advanced_blob_features.md

-create proc select_and_crack(whatever bool not null) begin declare c cursor for select * from some_table where whatever;
+create proc select_and_crack(whatever bool not null) begin cursor C for select * from some_table where whatever;
   loop fetch c
   begin
     -- crack the blob in c into a new cursor 'news'